MohamedAbdullahi2/Note_taker-/README.md

 To create a new note, click on the + icon in the top right corner of the page.

 To save a note, click on the Save icon in the top right.

+  # Deployment
+  **Heroku**

+  Create a new app on Heroku.

+Connect your Heroku app to your GitHub repository.

+Go to your Heroku app dashboard.

+Under "Deploy", select "GitHub" as your deployment method.

+Search for and connect to your repository.

+Deploy the app to Heroku.

+License
+The Note-taker App is licensed under the MIT license.